cxn03651/write_xlsx/chart.md

     chart.set_up_down_bars

-It is possible to format the up and down bars to add fill and border properties if required.
+It is possible to format the up and down bars to add fill, pattern, gradient and border properties if required.
 See the [CHART FORMATTING][] section below.